Reading Room Policies

 Special Collections materials are open to all who desire to consult them; no affiliation with LSU is required.
 However, to protect materials and ensure that they will be available for future use, visitors must complete the following procedures and respect the following rules:

-- Sign in at Public Services Desk in the lobby and present a photo ID on each visit.
+- Sign in at the Public Services Desk in the lobby and present a photo ID on each visit.

 - Bags, briefcases, purses, notebooks, file folders, and coats must be left in the lobby.
 A secure locker will be provided.

-- Create a Special Collections Request System (SCRS) account during (or before) your first visit and read the “Rules for Handling Materials” in the Reading Room.
+- Create a Special Collections Request System (SCRS) account during (or before) your first visit and read the “Rules for Handling Materials” notice in the Reading Room.

 - With very few exceptions, materials may not be taken out of the building.

 - Shelving areas are not open to the public.
 Items are requested via patrons' SCRS accounts and are retrieved by staff for use in the Reading Room.

 - Some materials are stored offsite and may require advance notice for retrieval.

 - Unprocessed materials may not be used without a curator's permission.

 What can I bring into the Reading Room?